kristianfoerster/DWA-a102/README.md

 Important!!!

-All the relevant methods to apply the water balance can be found in the file dwa_a102.py The additional python files contain functions that are required by dwa_a102.py.
+All the relevant methods to apply the water balance can be found in the file `dwa_a102.py` The additional python files contain functions that are required by `dwa_a102.py`.

+This work has been developed by students in different teaching contexts and it is designed for teaching purposes (with no warranty).

+Files:
+* `dwa_a102.py` is the library with all computations
+* `dwa_a102.html` is an auto-generated help file for the library
+* `Presentation_Examples.ipynb` is a jupyter notebook with examples
+* `Beispiel.ipynb` is another jupyter notebook with examples (in German)
+* `waterbalance_app.py` is a streamlit app, vailable at [https://wasserbilanz.streamlit.app/](https://wasserbilanz.streamlit.app/) (at present, in German only)